 In this Dolomites self-guided itinerary they provide the rifugio bookings, maps, and 24-hour phone support.
 Luggage transfer and transportation transfers are optional extras.

 Note: If you do check them out, please tell them you learned about it in Ottsworld – I really appreciate it.

 3. Hike Alta Via 1 With a Group

 This was how I tackled the Alta Via 1 hike – with a group of 14 people – and it made the whole experience so much more rewarding!
 I knew a couple of the people prior to the hike, but most were strangers.
 However, I had 8 days to get to know them while hiking among majestic mountains – I can’t imagine a better social setting for making new friends.
 I absolutely loved the camaraderie; it took the hike to a whole other level of goodness!

 I went with Jump Adventures – a tour company run by my good friend Jackie Nourse.
 She designs and hosts active adventures for those who want to get outside their comfort zones and have an EPIC experience with new friends.
 I joined her 8-night Group Dolomites Hiking Itinerary, and it was the highlight of my travel year.
 Not only was the incredible outdoor experience mind-blowing (as you’ll see below), but it was a rare social treat for me to get to do an outdoor adventure with so many cool people.

 Jump Adventures is offering another chance to do this group hike in September 2023!
-If you watched me take it on in 2022, or are a solo traveler that really wants to go with a group, then please check out her awesome tour!
+If you watched me take it on in 2022, or are a solo traveler who really wants to go with a group, then please check out her awesome tour!
 Plus – if you tell her that you learned about it on Ottsworld, I’ll send you a special travel gift that you will be able to take with you and use on the hike (something from my gear list below)!
-But you must say that you heard about it from Ottsworld when you sign up!
+But you must say that you heard about it from Ottsworld when you signed up!